LettError/designSpaceRoboFontExtension/README.md

-# DesignSpaceEditor
+# DesignSpaceEditor2

 ![Icon](assets/designSpaceFileIcon.png)

-A RoboFont extension to create and edit designspace version 5.0 files.
+A RoboFont extension to create and edit designspace version 4 and 5 files.
 For a specification of the **designspace** 5 format go [to the designspace specification at the FontTools repository](https://fonttools.readthedocs.io/en/latest/designspaceLib/index.html).

-The extension is capable of:
+This extension is capable of:

 * Opening, editing and saving existing designspace format 4 and format 5 files.
 * Starting new designspace files.